Meleyotan/Meleyotan/README.md

 -->

 # Hi there! 👋
-<p> I have a knack for excellent design, human-fit and business-driving web experiences and data analysis.
+<p> I have a knack for excellent design, human-fit and business-driving web experiences and statistical analysis.
 I love challenging projects and have worked on a few showcasing or interconnecting my expertise in graphic design, product design, frontend engineering and data analysis.
 If I am not crafting designs and web experiences, I am analysing data, buildings and strucutures, listening to music, playing my talking drum or enjoying myself on one book.

 - 🌱 I’m currently revising Python Programming using the PY4E textbook by Prof. Charles Severance.